issadw/issadw.github.io/_posts/2017-05-05-introduction.md

 ## Submission and Publication

 The symposium calls for working papers of both **scientific track and poster/demo track**.
-Authors should submit an extended abstract (maximum 3 pages for scientific track and 1 page for poster/demo track) by the deadline through easychair.
+Authors should submit an extended abstract (maximum 3 pages for scientific track and 1 page for poster/demo track) by the deadline through email.
 Accepted abstracts and slides will be made available in the website.
 All accepted working papers in the symposium will be invited to submit a full paper for considering in a special issue in the Vietnam Journal of Computer Science.

 Submission via e-mail and in PDF format to: Thanh-Binh Nguyen ([ntbinh@dut.udn.vn](mailto:ntbinh@dut.udn.vn)) and/or Tien-Dung Cao ([dung.cao@ttu.edu.vn](mailto:dung.cao@ttu.edu.vn))